Before you begin

 , move the file to

-For more information about Installscript, see Making and Using an InstallScript
+For more information about Installscript, see Creating and using InstallScripts

 Once you have built your installation files and customized the setup application, you will have a gold master image you can use for testing and replication.
 If your depots have not been uploaded to the public Steam universe, you will need to test your gold master with a Steam client configured to use your local content server